Mikaela Shiffrin: Media appearances and documentaries

 Days after her first World Cup finals in 2013, Shiffrin was interviewed by David Letterman on the Late Show on March 19.

 In 2014, Shiffrin was featured in a one-hour special on NBC television, How to Raise an Olympian, on February 5.
-Hosted by Meredith Vieira, it chronicled the journeys of seven US Olympians and featured interviews from parents and coaches along with home videos and photos from each athlete's childhood.
+Hosted by Meredith Vieira, it chronicled the journeys of seven American Olympians and featured interviews from parents and coaches along with home videos and photos from each athlete's childhood.
 The event was broadcast on television with live social-media components to enhance each segment.
 After Shiffrin's first gold medal win, she played "Catch Phrase" with Reese Witherspoon and Usher on The Tonight Show Starring Jimmy Fallon.
 On July 12, 2014, Shiffrin was a guest on the NPR radio show Wait Wait...
 Don't Tell Me!, where she won the show's Not My Job game at the Red Rocks Amphitheatre.

 On October 27, 2016, Shiffrin, speaking in German, presented the award for the best Austrian sportsman to Marcel Hirscher at a sports gala in Austria.
 In 2017, Shiffrin discussed her skiing roots and aptitude for napping on NBC's Late Night with Seth Meyers.
 In 2018, Shiffrin was profiled on CBS News' 60 Minutes.

 In the weeks after the February 2019 World Ski Championship, Amanda Ruggeri twice profiled Shiffrin in Deadspin, and she was featured in The Wall Street Journal.
 In March 2019, after the conclusion of her record-setting World Cup season, she discussed handling anxiety on NBC's Today, addressed dealing with social media trolls on CNN, discussed pay equity on ABC's Good Morning America and the entertainment news show Access, and taught host Jimmy Fallon how to do the shuffle dance on NBC's Tonight Show.
-The New York Times profiled Shiffrin as "the face of American skiing,", a theme echoed in a Sports Illustrated profile and video where Shiffrin talked in detail about her history with Lindsey Vonn.
+The New York Times profiled Shiffrin as "the face of American skiing", a theme echoed in a Sports Illustrated profile and video where Shiffrin talked in detail about her history with Lindsey Vonn.